Opinion: I joined an extra-marital affairs site – it was the best decision ever

 On the nights he’d come home late and drunk after a networking event or drinks with clients I wanted to scream at him for being so selfish.
 I’d bash things around, hoping he’d wake up so I could have a go at him.
 Really, I was just jealous.
 And I didn’t like the person I’d become.

 So, I joined an extra-marital dating website – not Ashley Madison, but one very similar – and met Dan*.
 He was unhappily married, too – two kids and a wife, he said, who made him feel “like he didn’t exist”.
-She was constantly mean to him.
-They didn’t have sex any more and he spent most nights on the sofa.
+He said they didn’t have sex any more and he spent most nights on the sofa.
 But he couldn’t imagine leaving, because of the children.
-Dads get fewer rights, he reminded me, and he loved his sons.
+Dads often end up with fewer custody rights, he reminded me, and he loved his sons.

-On my first date with Dan, I was as nervous as how I used to feel when I was single and in my early twenties.
-I had butterflies all day and arranged a babysitter to come to be with the kids way earlier than I needed her to, so I could get ready.
-And yes, it felt like a bit of a cliché pulling on new silk underwear and expensive perfume (though I hadn’t even assumed Dan and I would do anything other than drink and make awkward conversation) but it was more exciting than anything I could remember.
+On my first date with Dan, I was as nervous as the way I used to feel when I was single and in my early twenties.
+I had butterflies all day and arranged for a babysitter to come to be with the kids way earlier than I needed her to, so I could get ready.
+And yes, it felt like a bit of a cliché pulling on new silk underwear and expensive perfume (though I hadn’t even assumed Dan and I would do anything other than drink and make awkward conversation) but it was incredibly exciting.

 I felt like “me” again – not just “Mum”.
 If I could bottle that feeling alone and sell it to married women like me, I know I’d make a fortune.